collective/experimental.broken/experimental/brokeninterfaces/README.txt

     Traceback (most recent call last):
     TypeError: ("'type' object is not iterable", <function Provides at 0x...>, (<class 'experimental.brokeninterfaces.tests.Foo'>, <class 'experimental.brokeninterfaces.tests.IFoo'>))

-When the patches are applied, the object behaves properly and the interface can be removed.
+When the patches are applied, the object behaves properly.

     >>> from zope.interface import declarations
     >>> from experimental import brokeninterfaces